 - Luce Line State Trail: The Luce Line State Trail is a 63-mile trail.
 It starts in Plymouth and winds westward to Cosmos, Minnesota.
 In Plymouth, the paved path consists of a crushed limestone base.
 Hikers, cyclists, snowmobiles, and skiers enjoy access throughout the year.
 The trail also has an adjacent horseback riding trail.

-See Related: Fun & Best Things to do in Hibbing, Minnesota
+See Related: Things to Do in Hibbing, Minnesota

 5. Visit One of Plymouth’s Dog Parks